socketry/utopia/plan.md

   which specifically require the concrete protocol object.
 - Do not expose generic ambient `Utopia.request` style state; use `Utopia::Request.current` for request-adjacent ambient access.
-- Use Utopia-owned fiber state for optional adjacent application state rather than Rack-style `env` or a Utopia request attribute hash.
+- Store request-scoped state such as sessions on `Utopia::Request` rather than in Rack-style `env` or generic ambient state.
 - Derived requests should duplicate the protocol delegate, preserve the original request path, be passed explicitly downstream, and temporarily replace `Utopia::Request.current` for the derived invocation.